hemiao96/zxy.github.io-/_pages/cv.md

 * 2019-: master’s candidate （third year of three）Will graduate in 2022 summer
   * Northeast Forestry University（State Key Laboratory Of Tree Genetics And Breeding）
-  * Achievements: During the first year of my master’s studies, I have published two SCI papers,one is Isolation of nuclei from transient transfection plants under abiotic stress, https://doi.org/10.1093/abbs/gmz079；the other is Overexpression of PtPEPCK1 gene promotes nitrogen metabolismin poplar, https://doi.org/10.1007/s11676-019-01042-4 (I am the second author of both papers, the first author and corresponding author are my associate mentors).
-I did part of the writing of the two academic papers, all the picture making by Imager A2, all the data sorting，proofreading of the manuscript.
+  * Achievements: During the first year of my master’s studies, I have published two SCI papers,one is Isolation of nuclei from transient transfection plants under abiotic stress, https://doi.org/10.1093/abbs/gmz079; the other is Overexpression of PtPEPCK1 gene promotes nitrogen metabolism in poplar, https://doi.org/10.1007/s11676-019-01042-4 (I am the second author of both papers, the first author and corresponding author are my associate mentors).
+I did part of the writing of the two academic papers, all the picture making by Imager A2, all the data sorting, proofreading of the manuscript.
   * Participation in grants of National Natural Science Foundation of China (No.3180030530), Heilongjiang province philosophy social science plan(20JYD220)，and the Fundamental Research Funds for the Central Universities (2572019BA14)，

   * Supervisor: Dr.Prof.Chuanping Yang

 Skills
 ======
-* Skill 1: Imageing and visualization skills : Zen 2.6 blue, Artificial intelligence(AI), Visio
+* Skill 1: Imaging and visualization skills: Zen 2.6 blue, Artificial intelligence(AI), Visio
 * Skill 2: Laboratory and Characterization skills:
   * Sub-skill 2.1: Characterization of plant and plant cells with SEM, TEM, LSM
   * Sub-skill 2.2: Acquire fluorescence images by different kinds of microscope (e.g. ZEISS LSM 800, ZEISS Axio Imager.A2)